ShuzhaoXie/Armol/README.md

 2. Download [preprocessed prediction dataset](https://drive.google.com/file/d/1DyxMAtetl6RlLJUVEM_mC8_C8MnFMUog/view?usp=sharing), which contains `train` and `test` directory, extract them into the `data` directory.
 There are `aws`, `azure`, `google`, and `ground-truth` dirs in each dir.
 The `ground-truth` is derived from the [COCO dataset](https://cocodataset.org/#download), whose origin form is a json file for all images.
 I transform the origin json file into a directory contains a series of texts files for the purpose of training RL models.
 The `train/test/*/0.txt` stands for the ground truth or predictions of train/test image.
 The mapping of image's name to its rank can be found at `src/scripts/*rank.json`.

-3. Download the [COCO dataset 2017 Train and Val Images](https://cocodataset.org/#download), then extract these images into `data/train/images` and `data/test/images` directoris, respectively.
+3. Download the [COCO dataset 2017 Train and Val Images](https://cocodataset.org/#download), then extract these images into `data/train/images` and `data/test/images` directories, respectively.
 Due to the ground truth of COCO 2017 test images has not been released, we put the validation set as the test set in our experiments.

 4. Replace the `WORKDIR` in `src/common.py` with your current work directory.